<< .. Go to : : Home : : Exercise 1 : : Demo 1A : : Demo 1B : : Demo 1C : : Demo 1D : : TAGS : : All Class Demos .. >>

 That is a heading starting with the <h1> opening tag and ending with the </h1> closing tag.

-<h2> Try the H2 Tag </h2>
+<h2> This is using the h2 Tag </h2>

 <p>

 What if you want to make paragraphs in your text?
 Use the <p> </p> tag.
-Start with a <p> tag to keep the text from beginning at the absolute top of the page.
-The <p> tag is the same as two hits on the return/enter key on the keyboard.
+The <p> tag and the h tags are Block Elements.
+They automatically have space (margin and padding) around themselves.
+The space is the same as two hits on the return/enter key on the keyboard.

 </p>